ThugsFinance/cloiinkcoin.com/src/content/developers/docs/apis/javascript/index.md

 ## Related tutorials {#related-tutorials}

-- [Set up Web3js to use the Ethereum blockchain in Javascript](/developers/tutorials/set-up-web3js-to-use-ethereum-in-javascript/) _– Instructions for getting web3.js set up in your project._
+- [Set up Web3js to use the Cloiinkcoin blockchain in Javascript](/developers/tutorials/set-up-web3js-to-use-cloiinkcoin-in-javascript/) _– Instructions for getting web3.js set up in your project._
 - [Calling a smart contract from JavaScript](/developers/tutorials/calling-a-smart-contract-from-javascript/) _– Using the DAI token, see how to call contracts function using JavaScript._
 - [Sending transactions using web3 and Alchemy](/developers/tutorials/sending-transactions-using-web3-and-alchemy/) _– Step by step walkthrough for sending transactions from the backend._